Trilith Studios: History

 In October 2020, the studio was renamed Trilith Studios.
 Trilith was chosen as the studio's name as "a nod to our U.K. heritage” according to Patterson; its name originated from trilithon, an architectural term referring to a structure consisting of two large vertical stones supporting a third stone laid horizontally across the top such as the structures in Stonehenge.
 In November 2021, it was announced that Trilith, in collaboration with NEP Virtual Studios, would open the virtual production volume Prysm Stage facility in early 2022.

 In August 2022, Trilith filed a proposal to add an additional 4.7 million sq. ft. of studio, production, office, warehouse, retail, and residential space south of the existing property by 2032.
-Since 2022, the 168 Film Project was held at the Trilith Town Stage.
+From 2022 to 2023, the 168 Film Project was held at the Trilith Town Stage.
+In October 2024, in a joint effort with the Fayette County Water System, Trilith Studios installed a 162-foot water tower.
+The tower was installed as a tribute to the Warner Bros.
+Water Tower in Burbank, California.

 In August 2025, The Wall Street Journal reported that Trilith was "largely empty" given the rising production costs in Georgia, leading many production companies, including Marvel Studios, to chose to film projects elsewhere such as the United Kingdom where it was cheaper to shoot.
 Trilith Chief Executive Frank Patterson called the decrease in production "cyclical" believing a "new normal" would settle in by 2027.
 Patterson also stated Trilith was investing in startups that would make content exclusively at the studio.

 Town at Trilith

-In 2016, the Pinewood Forest mixed-use complex was launched.
-Located across the street from the studio, it features homes along with plans for "a movie theater, restaurants, boutique hotels, retail and office space", built using environmentally friendly building materials.
+On July 21, 2016, plans for a mixed-use complex called Pinewood Forest were unveiled.
+Located across the street from the studio, Pinewood Forest features homes along with plans for "a movie theater, restaurants, boutique hotels, retail and office space", built using environmentally friendly building materials.
 In preparation for the master-planned community, Dan Cathy was inspired by places like Seaside, Florida, Ponce City Market, and the Chick-Fil-A headquarters.
 In 2020, when the studio was renamed Trilith Studios, Pinewood Forest was renamed the Town at Trilith.
 In April 2021, Atlanta magazine ranked the community ninth in their top ten metro Atlanta vibrant city centers list; the community was also the newest featured on the list.
 In January 2024, the studio's first hotel opened, Trilith Guesthouse, part of Marriot's Tribute Portfolio series.